 You should be able to tilt your chair forward.
 Most decent ergonomic office chairs have this feature.
 If your chair doesn’t have this, try a seat wedge.

 - Your body slumps backwards when your knees are at a 90-degree angle or higher and makes your thoracic and spinal pressure worse and you can’t breathe as easily.

-- Sitting with your hips above your knees relieves back strain and allows your body to relax by rotating your pelvis forward, thus restoring the normal curves in your spine.
-Remember, in a slumped position, your natural spinal curves will be reversed.
+- Sitting with your hips above your knees can relieve back strain and allows your body to relax by rotating your pelvis forward, thus restoring the normal curves in your spine.
+Remember, in a slumped position, your natural spinal curves may be reversed.